-For subsequent measurement of the right-of-use asset, the Company measures the right-of-use asset at cost less any accumulated depreciation and any accumulated impairment losses.
+For subsequent measurement of the right-of-use asset, the Company measures the right-ofuse asset at cost less any accumulated depreciation and any accumulated impairment losses.
 That is, the Company measures the right-of-use applying a cost model.

 If the lease transfers ownership of the underlying asset to the Company by the end of the lease term or if the cost of the right-of-use asset reflects that the Company will exercise a purchase option, the Company depreciates the right-of-use asset from the commencement date to the end of the useful life of the underlying asset.
-Otherwise, the Company depreciates the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
+Otherwise, the Company depreciates the right-of-use asset from the commencement date to the earlier of the useful life of the right-of-use asset from the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the earlier of the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the commencement date term.